nicholas-lueth/BlogScript/README.md

 exit;
 ```
 **Step 15**:
 At this point, the script should be done.
-Type “ip addr” and look for the ip address that is next to “inet” that isn’t “127.0.0.1” and type that ip address into your web browser’s search bar like this “192.168.106.129”
+Type `ip addr` and look for the IP address that resides next to “inet” that isn’t “127.0.0.1” and type that IP address into your web browser’s search bar like this “192.168.106.129”.

 **Step 16**:
 Go through the WordPress settings and enjoy your new local facing blog.
 If you want to make this a public website, then you’ll have to port forward, but I’ve drawn out this how-to long enough.